 Are You Potty Training TOO LATE?

-There is a simple answer: you train when you train, and not a minute before that.
-But you can train too late, and there are hidden consequences that should no longer remain hidden.
-In the current tide of emotions on social media, there is plenty of mom-shaming and blaming going around.
-Just stop all of…… Continue reading Are You Potty Training TOO LATE?
+There is a simple answer: you train when you and your child are ready to train, and not a minute before that.
+But… you can miss the signs and train too late.
+Your pediatrician won’t tell you this, but there are hidden consequences to waiting to train.
+In the current tide of emotions on social…… Continue reading Are You Potty Training TOO LATE?

-Can Adaptive Equipment Be Dangerous to a Child?
+Can Adaptive Equipment Be Dangerous to Your Child?

 Can Your Autistic Child use the Potty in a Public Place Yet?